 OPTING-OUT OF DISCLOSURE OF INFORMATION

-At any time you want the non-disclosure status removed, complete a Vital Statistics form.
+At any time you want the non-disclosure status removed, complete a Vital Statistics Change Form.
 Both of these must be submitted in person with proof of identity.

 REQUEST FOR GED CREDENTIALS